mist303/RetrainedQwen3-8-FinGPT/README.md

 ```

 All agents share the same frozen Qwen3-8B base in memory.
 The orchestrator
-hot-swaps LoRA adapters (~80MB each) at inference time — no model reload,
-no VRAM spike between agents (~5.6GB total vs ~22GB for 4 separate models).
+hot-swaps LoRA adapters (~80MB each) at inference time to avoid  model reload and VRAM spike between agents (~5.6GB total vs ~22GB for the 4 separate models found in FinGPT).

 ---

 ## Benchmark Results

 Evaluated using the official FinGPT benchmark datasets.
 Every query routes
-through the full orchestrator pipeline — the keyword classifier decides which
+through the full orchestrator pipeline seen in the above system architecture with the keyword classifier deciding which
-agent handles each task, exactly as it would in production.
+agent handles each task.
+I will be optimizing this further as my understanding deepens.

 | Task | Agent Used | F1 Weighted | FinGPT v3.3 |
 |---|---|---|---|